UWA World Middleweight Championship

 The UWA World Middleweight Championship (Campeonato Mundial de Peso Medio UWA in Spanish) is a professional wrestling championship originally created and sanctioned by the Mexican lucha libre promotion Universal Wrestling Association (UWA) from 1976 until the UWA closed in 1995.
-Upon the closing of the UWA, the title migrated to Japan's Michinoku Pro Wrestling and Toryumon Japan promotions.
-Currently, the title resides in Kaientai Dojo, where it is held by Kyu Mogami.
+Upon the closing of the UWA, the title migrated to Japan's Michinoku Pro Wrestling, Toryumon Japan and Kaientai Dojo promotions.
+Currently, the title resides in Professional Wrestling Just Tap Out (JTO).

-As it was a professional wrestling championship, the championship was not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
-On occasion the promotion declares a championship vacant, which means there is no champion at that point in time.
+As a professional wrestling championship, the title is not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
+On occasion, the promotion declares a championship vacant, which means there is no champion at that point in time.
 This can either be due to a storyline, or real life issues such as a champion suffering an injury being unable to defend the championship, or leaving the company.

+There have been a total of 82 reigns shared between 53 different champions.
+The current champion is Naoya Akama who is in his second reign.